jonhermansen/resume/resume.typ

   description: "Open Source",
 )
 #resume-item[
-  - Landed 50 pull requests to nixpkgs, including package updates, maintenance, and bug fixes.
+  - Active contributor with regular merged pull requests for package updates, maintenance, and bug fixes.
   - Package maintainer and member of the NixOS GitHub organization.
-  - Enhanced `nixos-generate-config --flake` functionality to improve user experience.
-  - Fixed pci.ids file resolution issues affecting libpciaccess, virt-manager and related packages.
-  - Contributed to repository maintenance by removing unbuildable packages and unused code.
 ]

 #resume-entry(